 - If your PCs have skills relevant to sailing, it would be a good idea to roll some navigation and vehicles (water) checks.
 Failures can result in Taggart closing in a bit, but don’t have him catch up and engage in combat.

 The adventure really gets started once the characters have been sailing for almost two days and are within a few miles of the island.
 Regardless of where Taggart and his crew are, keeping track of them will be impossible with the storm.

 The skies are clear and sunny, the seas are light, and you have enough wind to make your destination which appears on the horizon.
-As you close in on the island, a large dark walls of clouds rises from the sea, with lighting flashing from inside.
-The wall of wind and rain hits you like a wall.
+As you close in on the island, a large dark wall of clouds rises from the sea, with lightning flashing from inside.
+The wall of wind and rain hits you like a giant fist.

 Run a short skill challenge to see how your players handle the storm.
-A skill challenge is similar to asking for a skill check, but due to the difficulty of the challenge facing the entire group it is treated as an encounter, which each player asking how they will try to keep the ship and crew alive in the deadly storm.
+A skill challenge is similar to asking for a skill check, but due to the difficulty of the challenge facing the entire group it is treated as an encounter, with each player being asked how they will try to keep the ship and crew alive in the deadly storm.
 It is easiest to ask a player what they would like to do and then assign a skill for them.

 - If a player says something like “I want to make a perception check”, ask them what are they looking for and how will it help the ship and the crew.

 - Athletics and acrobatics checks can be used to help avoid crashing objects and secure loose rigging and sails.
 Every player should have skills that can be used, not just PCs with the sailor background.

 - Try to avoid players using the same skills, reminding the players that was already attempted by another player.

 - Reward creative use of spells with successes that help the ship and the crew avoid the punishment of the storm and the coral surrounding the island.

 - If one of the PCs is on the helm of the ship, keep them out of the skill challenge.
 They will be busy controlling the ship, which you can ask for a check on their turn.